unahouExosite/docs/widget/README.md

 ![HTML Output Example](images/html_output_example.png)

-To style the HTML contents using CSS, you can inject the `<style>` section in the HTML.
-With a whitelabel account, you also have the option of defining styles separately in your domain level CSS.
+To style the HTML contents using CSS, you can inject a `<style>` element in the HTML.
+With a whitelabel account, you also have the option of defining styles separately in the domain level CSS.

 ```javascript
 function(container, portal) {